-2 Houston police officers critically injured in copter crash
+1 Houston police officer killed, 1 injured in copter crash

-HOUSTON (AP) - Two Houston officers aboard a police helicopter were critically injured when the aircraft crashed at an apartment complex early Saturday, the department said.
+HOUSTON (AP) - A Houston police officer was killed following a helicopter crash early Saturday, and another officer was critically injured, the city police chief said.

-The helicopter was carrying just a pilot and a tactical flight officer when it went down around 2 a.m., Houston Police Chief Art Acevedo said at a news conference from the scene.
-The cause of the crash wasn’t immediately known, he said.
+The pilot and tactical flight officer aboard a police helicopter were critically injured when the aircraft crashed at an apartment complex around 2 a.m., the department initially said.
+They were flown to a hospital where the tactical flight officer died, Houston Police Chief Art Acevedo said after 6 a.m., in his second press conference of the day.

+The pilot was still in surgery, Acevedo said, and was “very banged up” but police were hopeful he would survive.

+“We don’t have any idea why it went down at this time,” Acevedo said at the first press conference, near the north Houston crash scene, and reiterated that later in the morning.

 There were no injuries to anyone on the ground at the apartment complex, a masked Acevedo told reporters.

-The helicopter was supposed to assist with a search for bodies in a nearby bayou, which was prompted by a call that the police chief said may have been “bogus.”
+The helicopter was supposed to assist with a search for bodies in a nearby bayou, which was prompted by a tip that the police chief characterized as “probably a bogus call - we don’t know.”

-The officers were trapped in the wreckage “for an extended period of time” before being cut out by city firefighters and flown to a hospital where they were being operated on by trauma surgeons, Acevedo said.
-He said they were in “pretty bad shape.”
+The officers were trapped in the wreckage “for an extended period of time” before being cut out by city firefighters.

-Acevedo identified two silver linings: While the wreckage was “pretty significant,” it didn’t catch fire, and the helicopter avoided striking occupied apartment buildings.
+Acevedo identified two silver linings at the first press conference: While the wreckage was “pretty significant,” it didn’t catch fire, and the helicopter avoided striking occupied apartment buildings.
 It did clip the complex’s clubhouse, he said.
 Residents of the Biscayne at Cityview complex weren’t evacuated.

 The police department is shutting down flights until it has a chance to reassess in the coming days, and will be relying on the Texas Department of Public Safety and Harris County Sheriff’s Office for flight support in the interim.